DichuuCraft/SReplay/README.md

 * `/sreplay player <player name> set sizeLimit <size limit>` Set recording file size limit for the specified bot, in MB.
 Set to `-1` for unlimited size.
 * `/sreplay player <player name> set timeLimit <time limit>` Set recording time limit for the specified bot, in seconds.
 Set to `-1` for unlimited time length.
 * `/sreplay player <player name> set autoRestart <auto restart>` Set auto restart flag.
 When size limit or time limit exceeds a new recording session will be started if this flag is on.
+* `/sreplay player <player name> set autoPause <auto pause>` Set auto pause flag.
+If this flag is on, recording will be paused while no players near by.
 * `/sreplay player <player name> pause|resume` Pause/resume recording of the designated bot.
 * `/sreplay player <player name> marker <marker name>` Add a marker on the time line.
 * `/sreplay list` List all saved replay file;
 * `/sreplay delete <recording file name>` Delete a recording file.
 Needs confirming using `/sreplay confirm <code>`;
 * `/sreplay reload` Reload configuration.
+* `/sreplay get <recording file>` Generate a temporary downloading URL for the given recording file.
+This URL will be invalidated after first request, or a configurable time out is expired.
+* `/sreplay server start|stop` Start/stop the http server for downloading recording file.

 ## Configuration
 Cnofiguration file is `config/sreplay.json`, it will be created each time start the mod if not exist.